Marketing and Publicity Guide

 Capture Your Audience

-A promotional image is really one of the most important elements of your marketing campaign.
+A promotional image is one of the most important elements to the success of your event.

 Your promotional image (sometimes called 'key image' or 'hero image') is one of the most vital tools in attracting an audience or reviewer's attention.
 It should be striking; represent your event truthfully; and be taken by a skilled photographer to optimise your chances for promoting your event.
-Read on for some DOs and DON'Ts to help you choose your best image.
+Read on for some hints and tips to help you choose your best image.

 Choose a single hero image and use it across all of your artwork: posters, flyers, advertisements, etc. This helps people become familiar with your show.